 This design-based degree is accredited by the Royal Institute of British Architects (RIBA) and provides exemption from the RIBA Part I examination.

 We encourage you to develop your own style, while providing you with the knowledge to understand the implications of your design decisions.

 We also offer all other qualifications required to become an architect, meaning you can complete your full training in Newcastle.

-Newcastle is ranked in the top five in the UK for architecture in The Times/Sunday Times Good University Guide 2014, The Guardian University Guide 2014 and The Complete University Guide 2014.
+Newcastle is ranked in the top 5 in the UK for architecture in The Times/Sunday Times Good University Guide 2014 and The Complete University Guide 2015.

 Successful completion of this degree satisfies ARB requirements and provides exemption from the RIBA Part 1.
 This is the first step towards qualifying as an architect.